sagemath/trac_to_gh/Issue 8119.md

 # Issue 8119: Rename change the hash value of some objects

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8119

 Original creator: hivert